 The first signs of tick-borne encephalitis

-The first days are the easiest and at the same time dangerous with the development of the disease.
+The first days are the easiest and at the same time dangerous in the development of the disease.
 Lungs - since there are no clinical manifestations of the disease yet, there is no hint of the development of infection.
-Dangerous - because due to the lack of obvious signs, time can be lost and encephalitis will develop with full force.
+Dangerous - because due to the lack obvious signs You can miss time and encephalitis will develop with full force.

-The incubation period of tick-borne encephalitis sometimes reaches 21 days, but on average lasts from 10 days to two weeks.
-If the virus enters through contaminated products, it is shortened and is only a few days (no more than 7).
+Incubation period tick-borne encephalitis sometimes reaches 21 days, but on average lasts from 10 days to two weeks.
+If the virus enters through contaminated products, it is shortened and lasts only a few days (no more than 7).

-In about 15% of cases, after a short incubation period, prodromal phenomena are observed, but they are nonspecific, it is difficult to suspect this particular disease from them.
+In approximately 15% of cases, after a short incubation period, prodromal phenomena are observed, but they are nonspecific, and it is difficult to suspect this particular disease.

 The first signs of tick-borne encephalitis appear: